About appendicitis

 Your child might be more uncomfortable when they’re trying to sit upright or walk straight.
 The pain will often get worse when your child moves.

-Your child might also have fever, vomiting, diarrhoea and no appetite.
+Your child might also have fever, vomiting, diarrhoea and loss of appetite.

-The symptoms of appendicitis aren’t as clear in young children as in teenagers or adults.
+The symptoms of appendicitis aren’t as clear in young children as in teenagers and adults.
 You might not even know that a young child has stomach pain.
+They might just seem unusually quiet or irritable.
 You know your child best.
-If your child doesn’t seem well, trust your instincts and seek medical attention.
+If your child seems unwell, seek medical attention.

-If your child is extremely unwell and even a small amount of movement causes pain, take your child to a hospital emergency department straight away.
-You might need to call an ambulance in this situation – phone 000.
+If your child is extremely unwell and even a small amount of movement causes pain, take your child to a hospital emergency department or dial 000 for an ambulance straight away.

 There’s a risk of the inflamed appendix bursting and releasing pus into the abdomen.
 This is called a ruptured appendix.
-It isn’t very common, but without treatment it can be very serious.
+It’s uncommon, but without treatment it can be very serious.

 Diagnosing appendicitis